hemel-cse/employee-handbook/readme.md

 Employees will be granted a paid leave of absence of up to ten (10) business days per year for the purpose of fulfilling jury duty.
 Any jury duty that extends beyond 10 business days per year will be unpaid.
 However, exempt employees who work any portion of a workweek in which they also serve on jury duty will receive their full salary for that workweek.
 Employees may elect to substitute accrued PTO during any unpaid leave due to jury duty.

 Employees are required to provide reasonable advance notice of the need for leave due to jury duty.
 Employees also are expected to report to work each day or portion of a day they are not performing jury/witness duty.
 The Company reserves the right to request that the employee furnish written verification from the court as proof that the employee served jury duty.
-Failure to provide written verification is grounds for disciplinary action.

 ## Witness Leave
 The Company will provide employees with time off to appear in court or other judicial proceedings as a witness to comply with a valid subpoena or other court order.
 Time off for these purposes will be unpaid.
 However, employees may elect to substitute accrued PTO during any unpaid leave due to witness leave.